MCT-master/mct-master.github.io/_posts_draft/2023-05-19-ahmetem-final-nmp-salen.md

 # Reflections

-Despite this mode of improvisational performance being outside the experience of many of the class, it was both technically and musically executed to a standard we were pleased with.
+Despite this mode of improvisational performance being outside the experience of many in the class, it was both technically and musically executed to a standard we were pleased with.
 Our participation in the event went smoothly without any technical mishaps.

 Watch the performance on YouTube here: